2025-2026 US Market Research

 Key Metrics Side by Side

-Comparing the top compact model from each brand: RAV4 Hybrid vs CR-V Hybrid vs Forester
+Comparing the top compact: RAV4 Hybrid vs CR-V Hybrid vs Forester Hybrid

 Fuel Economy (Combined MPG)